felixlopz/hubrise-test-task/content/docs/en/connections.md

 From Connections, you can connect new apps and see apps connected to your HubRise Account.

-Apps are connected either with a HubRise Account or Location depending on the app.
-Typically EPOS or Online Ordering System will connect to a Location, while marketing solutions connect to either the Account or Locations.
+Apps are connected either with a HubRise Account or Location, depending on the app.
+For example, EPOS or online ordering systems typically connect to a Location, while marketing solutions connect to either the Account or Locations.

 ---